Amityville Union Free School District

-Amityville Union Free School District is a school district headquartered in Amityville, New York on the South Shore of Long Island.
+Amityville Union Free School District is a public school district headquartered in Amityville, New York on the South Shore of Long Island.

-In Suffolk County the district includes Amityville and parts of Copiague and North Amityville.
-It also covers a portion of East Massapequa in Nassau County.
+In Suffolk County, the district includes the Village of Amityville and parts of the hamlets of Copiague and North Amityville.
+It also covers a portion of the hamlet of East Massapequa in Nassau County.
 Part of the district is in the Town of Babylon in Suffolk County and part is in the Town of Oyster Bay in Nassau County.

 History

-In 1955 a three member board consisting of Donald E. Muncy, the Town of Babylon Supervisor; John P. McGuire, the Huntington District Supervisory School Superintendent; and Rowland Scott, the Babylon Town Clerk, reassigned a part of the Copiague Union Free School District to the Amityville district.
-The Copiague district planned to file an appeal with the New York State government.
-A previous plan would have involved a piece of Amityville being in the Copiague district, and some residents wanted to, in return, ask for seceding from Amityville.
+In 1955 a three member board consisting of Babylon Town Supervisor Donald E. Muncy, Huntington District Supervisory School Superintendent John P. McGuire, and Babylon Town Clerk Rowland Scott reassigned a part of the Copiague Union Free School District to the Amityville UFSD.
+The Copiague UFSD planned to file an appeal with the New York State government.
+A previous plan would have involved a piece of Amityville being in the Copiague UFSD, and some residents wanted to, in return, ask for seceding from Amityville.

-In 1998 the school district began sorting elementary school students into classes by standardized test results.

-In 1998 the NAACP and the teacher's union stated that they wished to file a lawsuit in an attempt to stop this practice.
-Circa 2000 the lawsuit was filed in federal court.
+In 1998, the school district began sorting elementary school students into classes by standardized test results.
+That same year, the NAACP and the teacher's union stated that they wished to file a lawsuit in an attempt to stop this practice.
+Circa 2000, the lawsuit was filed in federal district court.
 In 2000, jury selection was in progress for the case.

 The New York State Comptroller's office had, in the 2020s, labeled the district as being in "significant" financial strain.
 In 2025 the office of the comptroller's office had reduced that label to "moderate".

+Demographics

+As of the 2010–2011 school year, the Amityville Union Free School District had 2,780 students.
+The racial demographics were 0% American Indian or Alaska Native, 54% non-Hispanic black or African-American, 35% Hispanic or Latino, 1% Asian or Native Hawaiian/Other Pacific Islander, 8% non-Hispanic white, and 2% multiracial.
+51% of students were eligible for free lunch, 10% for reduced-price lunch and 11% of students were Limited English Proficient.
+16.5% of students were classified as "Special Ed".

+The school district had a graduation rate of 79% and 2% of students did not complete school.
+87% of graduates received a Regents Diploma and 31% received a Regents Diploma with Advanced Designation.
+Of the 2011 completers, 35% planned to move on to 4-year College, 52% to 2-year College, 4% to Other Post-Secondary, 3% to the Military, 5% to Employment, 1% to Adult Services, 0% had other known post-secondary plans, and 1% had no known post-secondary plan.